MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 #### VM connectivity

-To enable private communication between a VM and other devices in a particular Virtual Network, one of its subnets is bound to the VM's network interface card (NIC).
+To enable private communication between a VM and other devices in a particular virtual network, one of its subnets is bound to the VM's network interface card (NIC).
 If you require multiple NICs for your VM, know that a maximum number of NICs is defined for each VM size.

-If the workload needs low latency communication between VMs in the virtual network, consider **accelerated networking**, which is supported by Azure VM NICs.
+If the workload needs low latency communication between VMs in the virtual network, consider accelerated networking, which is supported by Azure VM NICs.
 For more information, see [Benefits of accelerated networking](/azure/virtual-network/accelerated-networking-overview?tabs=redhat#benefits).

 #### Virtual Machine Scale Sets with Flexible orchestration

-VMs are provisioned as part of Azure Virtual Machine Scale Sets with [Flexible orchestration](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes#scale-sets-with-flexible-orchestration).
-Virtual Machine Scale Sets are logical groupings of VMs that can be identical or of multiple types to meet business needs.
-They allow lifecycle management of machines, network interfaces, and disks using standard Azure VM APIs and commands.
+VMs are provisioned as part of Virtual Machine Scale Sets with [Flexible orchestration](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes#scale-sets-with-flexible-orchestration).
+Virtual Machine Scale Sets are logical groupings of VMs that are used to meet business needs.
+The types of VMs in a grouping can be identical or different.
+They let you manage the lifecycle of machines, network interfaces, and disks using standard Azure VM APIs and commands.

 Flexible orchestration mode facilitates operations at scale and helps with granular scaling decisions.

-Fault domains configuration is needed to limit the effect of physical hardware failures, network outages, or power interruptions.
+Fault domain configuration is needed to limit the effect of physical hardware failures, network outages, or power interruptions.
 With scale sets, Azure evenly spreads instances across fault domains for resilience against a single hardware or infrastructure issue.

 We recommend that you offload fault domain allocation to Azure for maximum instance spreading, enhancing resilience and availability.

 ## Disks

 To run the OS and application components, storage disks are attached to the VM.
-Consider using **ephemeral disks for the OS** and **managed disks for data storage**.
+Consider using ephemeral disks for the OS and managed disks for data storage.

-Azure provides a range of options in terms of performance, tunability, and cost.
+Azure provides a range of options in terms of performance, versatility, and cost.
 Start with Premium SSD for most production workloads.
 Your choice depends on the VM SKU.
-SKUs that support Premium SSD contain '*s*' in the resource name, for example 'Dsv4' but not 'Dv4.'
+SKUs that support Premium SSD contain an *s* in the resource name, for example *Dsv4* but not *Dv4*.

 For more information about the disk options with metrics such as capacity, IOPS, and throughput, see [Disk type comparison](/azure/virtual-machines/disks-types#disk-type-comparison).